Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review: Dataset Construction

 As denoted in Fig.~\ref{pipeline}, the data construction process mainly includes the following steps: slice preparation, scanning, projection transformation, elastix registration, image refinement and patch selection.

 During the preparation of a pathological slice pair, two layers of sections needed to be continuously cut out from the same tumor tissue for H\&E staining and IHC staining, respectively.
 Therefore, the section for H\&E staining was similar in shape to the corresponding section for IHC staining.
 The prepared pathological slides were then scanned into WSIs.
 Specifically, we used Hamamatsu NanoZommer S60 (capable of 20$\times$ magnification) to scan H\&E-stained WSI and the corresponding IHC-stained WSI.
-Due to computing power and memory limitations, we downsampled the original images in the subsequent processing steps.
+Due to computing power and memory limitations, we downsampled the original images by reducing their dimensions to half in both width and height in the subsequent processing steps.

 Then the downsampled H\&E-IHC WSI pairs were aligned through image registration with two operations: projective transformation and elastix registration.
 The two transformation steps were employed to achieve alignment between the H\&E-stained WSI and corresponding IHC-stained WSI in terms of global contour and internal details, respectively.